takaW496/PDTFP/README.md

 - these sequences are derived from HYBISS paper and you do not need to modify this file unless you want to use or add other dye and sequences.

 ## details
+### probe design principal

+- PLP
+/5Phos/ACATTA + rev_compl{target_sequence1} + {unique_bridge_seq_from_HybISS} + {anchor} + AAGATA

+- primer
+rev_compl{target_sequence2} + TAATGTTATCTT

+- bridge probe
+{unique_bridge_seq} + (C when probe is AF750) + rev_compl{fluorescent_probe1-4}
+unique bridge seq is a bit modified compared to the one in PLP. one nucleotide at the 5' end is trimmed off and two nucleotides at the 3' end are changed to complemented nuleotides.

 ### seed sequence search

 - seed sequences are successively generated from the start codon of the gene sequence with the window size of the `seed_seq_len` and the step size of 5 bp.
+- if there are previous results in blast_in folder, those edirectories will be deleted.
 - gc content should be gcmin < gc < gcmax.
 - seed sequences will be divided into 2 parts with 2 bp intervals inbetween.
 For example, if `seed_seq_len` is 50, 1st 24 bp, interval 2 bp, 2nd 24 bp.
 When `seed_seq_len` is odd number, the second half is 1 bp-longer than the 1st half.
-- calculate melting temperature of 1st and 2nd halves of the sequences and search the best balanced pair of the sequences by changing the position of the interval. if tm1 > tm2,
+- calculate melting temperature of 1st and 2nd halves of the sequences and search the best balanced pair by changing the length of the sequence pair so that the difference between two melting temperatures is minimized.
 - both sequence' melting temperature should be tmmin < tm < tmmax.
 - seed sequences will be stored in `blast_in`.